LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/sdn-controller/README.md

 This directory contains a minimal [Ryu](https://osrg.github.io/ryu/) controller example.
 It can be run on a Raspberry Pi alongside Open vSwitch to collect basic flow statistics and optionally send them to the detector API.

+The Sock Shop used for demonstrations resides in `../sockshop-master`.

 ## Installation

 ```